rlnq/terraform_docker_jenkins/README.md

 * [Install Terraform](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform)
 * [Install the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 * [Set the environment variables to configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) - <code> aws configure </code>
 * To clone a repository to your local machine, you'll need to have Git installed.
 If you don't already have it installed, you can download it from the official website - [Git download](https://git-scm.com/downloads)

+## Part 1: Setup Jenkins on server

-### Steps:
+### Steps

 * #### Clone this repository using command: